witty-works/browser-extension/README.md

 Go to project directory `cd browser-extension`

-Ensure you are using node 14, fe. via `nvm use 14`.
+Ensure you are using node 16.15.1.

 Run `yarn install` to install dependencies.